The Ultimate Guide To Starting A Crude Oil Brokerage Business (Crude Oil Selling) In Nigeria And Africa

 2).
 Your time could be wasted as a result of long-term conversations with refineries who have no real money to pay.

 3).
-Getting finance from a bank to serve as a Proof of Finance (POF) for the NNPC can be difficult.
+Getting a crude oil buyer to show a Proof of Finance (POF) for the NNPC can be difficult.

 4).
 The large pool of fraudsters posing as crude oil brokers makes it difficult for crude oil buyers to trust you.